joost-de-vries/play-reactjs-typescript.g8/README.md

-A [Giter8][g8] template for a start Play application with Reactjs and Typescript
+# g8 starter application for Play with Typescript compilation and Reactjs

 You can use this to create a local starter application by running